Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Under UAE federal rules effective from June 2023, businesses must register for corporate tax with the Federal Tax Authority.
 The standard corporate tax rate applies to taxable profits above AED 375,000, with a zero per cent rate applying below this threshold.
 VAT registration is also required once taxable turnover exceeds AED 375,000.

 Trading entities are subject to UAE Anti-Money Laundering regulations, which require appropriate record-keeping and due diligence procedures.
-Annual licence renewal is mandatory, and businesses must maintain compliance with free zone regulations to preserve their operating status.
+Annual license renewal is mandatory, and businesses must maintain compliance with free zone regulations to preserve their operating status.

 Import and export of metal wires is subject to Dubai Customs clearance procedures.
 Traders should register with Dubai Customs and ensure all shipments are accompanied by the appropriate documentation, including certificates of origin and commercial invoices.